SJTU-IPADS/ServerlessBench/README.md

 The emulation is based on traces from MS Azure.
 Details can be found in the subdirectory (see README in subdirectory).

+### Testcase12: Transaction Application
+This test case simulates bank transaction processing for checking and savings accounts, focusing on serverless platforms.
+The application manages checking and savings accounts in CouchDB and supports a range of transactional actions—Amalgamate, Balance, DepositChecking, SendPayment, TransactSavings, and WriteCheck.

+The Transaction Application is inspired by the SmallBank benchmark and borrows design elements from H-Store’s SmallBank implementation.

 ## Contact

 [Tianyi Yu](https://serverlessbench.systems/en-us/docs/developers/developers_dev.html),